aelvan/mailchimp-subscribe-craft/README.md

      <label for="checkbox-1"><input type="checkbox" id="checkbox-1" name="mcvars[group][4329]['Branding']" value="Branding" {% if (mailchimpSubscribe is defined) and (not mailchimpSubscribe.success) and (mailchimpSubscribe.values.vars.group[4329]['Branding'] is defined) %}checked{% endif %}>Branding</label>
      <label for="checkbox-2"><input type="checkbox" id="checkbox-2" name="mcvars[group][4329]['Social Media']" value="Social Media" {% if (mailchimpSubscribe is defined) and (not mailchimpSubscribe.success) and (mailchimpSubscribe.values.vars.group[4329]['Social Media'] is defined) %}checked{% endif %}>Social Media</label>

-The mailchimpSubscribe object
+The mailchimpSubscribe array
 ---
-When the plugin returns to the origin template, either if an error occured or successfully posting without a redirect, it will return a mailchimpSubscribe object to the template.
+When the plugin returns to the origin template, either if an error occured or successfully posting without a redirect, it will return a mailchimpSubscribe array to the template.
 It contains the following variables:

-**mailchimpSubscribe.success (Boolean):** True or false, depending on if the Subscribe was completed successfully or not.
+**mailchimpSubscribe['success'] (Boolean):** True or false, depending on if the Subscribe was completed successfully or not.

-**mailchimpSubscribe.errorCode (Number):** If an error occured, an error code will also be supplied.
+**mailchimpSubscribe['errorCode'] (Number):** If an error occured, an error code will also be supplied.
 See below for a list.

-**mailchimpSubscribe.message (String):** A message describing the error.
+**mailchimpSubscribe['message'] (String):** A message describing the error.
 This probably shouldn't be displayed to end users, you should display your own depending on error code.

-**mailchimpSubscribe.values (Object):** A structure containing the values that were submitted.
+**mailchimpSubscribe['values'] (Array):** A structure containing the values that were submitted.
 For instance mailchimpSubscribe.values.email and mailchimpSubscribe.values.vars.FNAME.

-**If you submit multiple list ids are submitted, the mailchimpSubscribe object will contain a listResults array containing the results for each list.
-If an error occured for one of the lists, the base object will contain the error.**
+**If you submit multiple list ids are submitted, the mailchimpSubscribe array will contain a listResults array containing the results for each list.
+If an error occured for one of the lists, the base array will contain the error.**

 Checking if an email is already on a list
 ---